joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 ## The Next Google {#the-next-google}

-I don't know enough about search to write about the reasons for the outlined issues.
+I don't know enough about the topic of search to write about the reasons for the outlined issues.
 Maybe it is the environment that makes it difficult to produce relevant search results, so even a behemoth like Google struggles.
 It is hard for me to believe that someone can just come out of nowhere and beat Google in general search, but who knows?

 Maybe the time has come for [specific search engines](https://twitter.com/paulg/status/1477760548787920901)?
 Maybe tools like [GitHub Copilot](https://copilot.github.com/) will make general purpose search engines like Google less relevant for programmers?

 ## Thank you Google {#thank-you-google}

 Thank you Google for showing me that my brain can easily store that information that I previously deemed not worthy to store.
-Thank you for making me explore my [tools deeper](https://www.kernel.org/doc/man-pages/) and use [built-in documentation](https://www.emacswiki.org/emacs/SelfDocumentation) where possible.
+Thank you for making me explore my everyday [tools deeper](https://www.kernel.org/doc/man-pages/) and use [built-in documentation](https://www.emacswiki.org/emacs/SelfDocumentation) where possible.